datajerk/ctf-write-ups/volgactf2022quals/mafia/README.md

   seccomp_release(uVar1);
 ```

-we have the following seccomp filters:
+we have the following seccomp rules:

 ```bash
 # seccomp-tools dump ./mafia